 If you have never been to a foosball tournament, here are some informations about our tournaments:

 Anyone who wants to can participate!
-So you don't have to register in advance or anything like that; and you don't have to arrive with a certain number of players.
+So you don't have to register in advance (but it makes it easier for us if you do, see below); and you don't have to arrive with a certain number of players.
 If you are alone and still want to play the doubles events, you have good chances to find a partner on site.

 There is no visitor entrance fee, spectators are welcome.
 If you want to play however, you have to pay an entry fee (after all, we have to finance the prize money).
 More details below.